Grenade (song): Live performances

 The song was performed at NBC's The Today Show on November 22, 2010, as part of the Toyota Concert Series and at the 2010 Soul Train Music Awards on November 28, 2010.
 On January 6, 2011, Mars performed "Grenade" on The Ellen DeGeneres Show with a guitar, "backed by three background singers, a strings section, and pianist".
 He also performed the song on the Dutch television show The Voice of Holland on January 21, 2011.
-On February 16, 2011 he performed the song live at the 2011 Grammy Awards, along with B.o.B. and Janelle Monáe.
-In Germany, Mars performed "Grenade" on two shows Wetten, dass..? and at the Echo Awards, on March 19 and 28, 2011, respectively.
-It was performed as encore on his debut world tour, The Doo-Wops & Hooligans Tour (2011–12) and was the twelfth item of the setlist on the Hooligans in Wondaland Tour (2011).
-At this time, Mars expressed his apprehension about performing the song because fans have threw dummy grenades on stage, some of which are metal and have posed a safety hazard.
-The track was also part of his second and third world tour, The Moonshine Jungle Tour (2013–14) and the 24K Magic World Tour (2017–18), respectively.
+On February 16, 2011, he performed the song live at the 2011 Grammy Awards, along with B.o.B. and Janelle Monáe.
+In Germany, Mars performed "Grenade" on Wetten, dass..? and at the Echo Awards, on March 19 and 28, 2011, respectively.
+It was performed as encore on his debut world tour, The Doo-Wops & Hooligans Tour (2011–12), and was the twelfth song of the set list on the Hooligans in Wondaland Tour (2011).
+At this time, Mars expressed his apprehension about performing the song because fans had thrown dummy grenades on stage, some of which were metal and posed a safety hazard.
+The track was also part of his second and third world tours, The Moonshine Jungle Tour (2013–14) and the 24K Magic World Tour (2017–18), respectively.
 During The Late Late Show with James Corden on December 13, 2016, Mars included "Grenade" on the popular segment Carpool Karaoke.
-The track was part of the Bruno Mars Live (2022-2024) setlist.
+The track was part of the Bruno Mars Live (2022–2024) set list.

+The Grenade Sessions

+The Grenade Sessions, a collection of remixes for "Grenade", was first released through Elektra Records on February 8, 2011, for digital download.
+It features production from The Smeezingtons, The Hooligans and Passion Pit.
+It features four different versions of "Grenade" and its music video.
+The original version of "Grenade", a remix by The Hooligans, titled "Catch a Grenade", which embodies portions of "I'll Fight" (2009) performed by Wilco and written by Jeff Tweedy, thus credit was given to the latter.
+It also features a remix by Passion Pit and an acoustic version of the song.

+In 2011, a CD single with the same four versions of "Grenade" from the first compilation was released in Italy.
+On April 21, 2012, the compilation was re-released as The Grenade Sessions 10" vinyl single by Atlantic Records as part of Mars's contribution to Record Store Day.
+This contains the same tracks and an additional bonus poster.